- Views 44

 The publication of Scheme Guidance from DCLG reflects HMG in ‘listening mode’

-London 19.00 (BST) The Local Authority Pension Fund Forum (LAPFF) today welcomed the new Guidance from the Department for Communities and Local Government (DCLG) on ‘Preparing and Maintaining an Investment Strategy Statement’[i].
-Cllr Kieran Quinn, Chair of the Forum and also the Greater Manchester Pension Fund, said, “The real value of this new Guidance is that it reflects many of the views submitted to Government by funds about the challenges facing their plans for pooling and the new investment frontiers for local authority pension funds.”
+London 19.00 (BST) The Local Authority Pension Fund Forum (LAPFF) today welcomed the new Guidance from the Department for Communities and Local Government (DCLG) on ‘Preparing and Maintaining an Investment Strategy Statement’[i]. test Cllr Kieran Quinn, Chair of the Forum and also the Greater Manchester Pension Fund, said, “The real value of this new Guidance is that it reflects many of the views submitted to Government by funds about the challenges facing their plans for pooling and the new investment frontiers for local authority pension funds.”

 LAPFF also welcomed the new guidance with regard to pension fund governance in the context of pooling.
 The renewed emphasis on the autonomous role of the funds, and the need for pools to be accountable to their individual member funds is crucial for the success of pooling.